You Are Invited!

 Can't join us?
 We will miss you, but feel free to support us with a donation of any amount.
 Your gift will make a difference!

 This is a way to help commemorate Hand in Hand and a great way to place a congratulatory message to Clay Art Center or one (or all) of our honorees.
 All ads are black and white or grayscale.
 Please send JPEG of images to firstname.lastname@example.org.
+Journal Ads are now closed due to publication deadlines.
+Hope you can still join us at Hand in Hand!

 Your Journal ad options are: